Mathics3/mathics-development-guide/docs/extending/code-overview/ast.rst

-In the process of Evaluation, described in the next section, more kinds of objects over the above the four may get introduced as the S-expression is rewritten and transformed.
+In the process of Evaluation, described in the next section, more kinds of objects over the above the four may get introduced as the M-expression is rewritten and transformed.

-Here is an example of the tranformation from an input string to the AST Form (an S-Expression) We use the ``--full-form`` option in the ``mathics`` command-line to get this information.
+Here is an example of the tranformation from an input string to the AST Form (an M-Expression) We use the ``--full-form`` option in the ``mathics`` command-line to get this information.
 Note that this shows the *input* before evaluation: